 EMILY THE CRIMINAL.
 Indie crime story with Aubrey Plaza

 Socially engaged cinema, dealing with the situation of disadvantaged social groups on the labor market, is not associated with the film genre, but rather with raw dramas such as Measure of a Man or stories shot by Ken Loach (I, Daniel Blake, Sorry We Missed You).
-John Patton Ford’s debut film defies this convention, proposing a somewhat natural combination of an “employee drama” with a suspenseful crime story, leading the viewer through a sensational intrigue and social commentary – all in a rough American indie key.
+John Patton Ford’s debut film Emily the Criminal defies this convention, proposing a somewhat natural combination of an “employee drama” with a suspenseful crime story, leading the viewer through a sensational intrigue and social commentary – all in a rough American indie key.

 Our guide on this journey is Emily – a thirty-year-old girl from New Jersey trying to make ends meet on the US West Coast.
 Her passion is painting and drawing, she was supposed to be a painter, but due to a criminal episode she dropped out of college, her career trajectory was broken and she is now at an impasse, living in a shared apartment, without a portfolio, with an unpaid student loan and no particular prospects of changing the situation, hunting for job interviews.
 Emily the Criminal begins with one these and in a short scene, Ford very suggestively draws both the protagonist and her character – Emily is hampered by a federal sentence from the past, and her temperament, which makes her more willing than to assure her transformation, wears with the interlocutors, departing from parliamentary phrases, does not improve her situation.
 This is how we meet the character played by Aubrey Plaza, and this moment can be used as a pars pro toto representation of the confrontation “Emily vs. World”.